Ashleshk/Mini-Projects/README.md

 * A model of the segmentation of the lung region from the x-ray images, the model relies on forming a mask through which that region can be cut.
 * **My methodology**
     * Using a pre-trained Model, to extract the characteristics and use it to train to X-ray images dataset to find a mathematical formula that links these characteristics to each other and thus the ability to build the mask as required.

+# 5. Multi-Class Sentiment Analysis from Tweets
+* here in this project I learnt the mechanism by which we can aggregate Tweets based on sentiment.
+The aggregation process is based on the association of tweets with the same feelings, as well as the degree and proportion of the feeling.
+* **My methodology**
+    *  By building a recurrent neural network capable of analyzing sentiment, using a data set that includes a number of emotions.
+    * The next stage involves using the trained model to sort tweets based on sentiment with a rating ratio.